 Our partnerships include flexible arrangements which enable pupils to access mainstream courses, if relevant, and with appropriate specialist support.
 For example, at secondary level we currently have established partnerships with Saddleworth School (developing a new flexible provision based on a ‘satellite’ model of specialist provision), The Blue Coat School (teaching school partners) and we have strong links with North Chadderton School.

 We have a core curriculum offer which is individualised according to need and this applies to all pupils irrespective of whether they have a statement or not.
 The core curriculum is taught in groups according to age and ability as far as possible.
-Booster groups are identified to assist more able students to achieve their full potential.
+Booster groups are identified to assist more able pupils to achieve their full potential.

 We work in partnership with families to make curriculum choice a reality, delivering specialist personalised learning that builds on individual strengths and needs.
 It is absolutely driven by a commitment to developing an outstanding provision with a focus on high expectations, supporting pupils to achieve and aspire to succeed.